DeveloperWeek 2016 Retrospective

 Ben Haith Agile, Articles, Project Management, Tutorial 4 Comments

-Attention: The following article was published over 13 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.Part three in a three-part blog series.
+Attention: This article was published over 14 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.Part three in a three-part blog series.
 As previously mentioned, Retrospectives integrate well into the natural cadence of an Agile software development approach.
-The three typical Retrospective rhythms are conducted at the …
+The …

 The Agile Retrospective: The Art of Looking Back to Move Forward, Part One